With Kamala Harris, Democrats would bet against US history of sexism, racism

 'PATRIARCHY IS A HELL OF A DRUG'

-Trump has used racist and sexist language, explicitly and in code.
+Critics have accused Trump of using racist and sexist language, explicitly and in code.
 In 2020 he said he had "heard" Harris, a U.S. citizen born in California, did not qualify to be a candidate for vice president.

 At a rally in Michigan on Saturday, Trump piled on Harris for the way she laughs.